nf-core/mag/docs/output.md

   - `[assembler]-[sample/group].seqlength`: Tab-delimited file describing the length of each contig
   - `bins/[assembler]-[binner]Refined-[sample/group].*.fa`: Refined bins in fasta format
   - `bins/[assembler]-DASToolUnbinned-[sample/group].*.fa`: Unbinned contigs from bin refinement in fasta format
-  - `[assembler]-[sample/group]-binDepths.heatmap.png`: Clustered heatmap showing refined bin abundances of the assembly across samples.
-Refined bin depths are transformed to centered log-ratios and bins as well as samples are clustered by Euclidean distance.
-Again, sample depths are available according to the mapping strategy specified with `--binning_map_mode`.

 </details>